h5py/h5py/docs/source/guide/hl.rst

     (5,)

 Like boolean-array indexing, the result is a 1-D array.
 The order in which points are selected is preserved.
+Duplicate points are ignored.

 .. note::
     Boolean-mask and CoordsList indexing rely on an HDF5 construct which